 - An email newsgroup for rapidly alerting members of late breaking or privileged news, and late invitations to external science lectures.

-- Regular member "club" viewing nights at the Society's dark sky Briars property on the Mornington Peninsula where an astronomical observatory is well under construction, and you can view the night skies through other members' telescopes without having to travel very long distances.
-Advice on telescopes and their optimal use is always readily available.
+- Regular member "club" nights at the Society's dark sky observatory inside the Briars Historic Park, where you can view the night skies through impressive telescopes without having to travel very long distances.
+Advice on any telescope and its optimal use is always readily avialable.

 - Regular social events at least once a month, including BBQ's at each Briars site working bee and Telescope Learning Day, and an annual Christmas star-be-cue.